yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/outbound-campaigns/run-campaign.md

 :::tip
-In case you want to switch to User module to add audience, you can save the campaign as draft and continue later.
+If you want to switch to User module to add audience, you can save the campaign as draft and continue later.
 :::